Everton furious as Man City's Rodri controversially escapes conceding penalty after VAR check for handball

 Why was the penalty not awarded?

+The handball appeared straightforward, however the Premier League has said there was not conclusive evidence that the ball struck the illegal area of Rodri's arm.

-While the handball appeared straightforward, Richarlison was offside in the build-up before the incident, which likely influenced the VAR decision.
+Richarlison was slightly offside in the build-up before the incident, but that was not a factor in the decision.

 The bigger picture